TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Tennis:

 In tennis, you are required to run back and forth on the court by yourself.
-The goal is to not let your opponent hit the ball pass you, and with that in mind, you need to be able to hit the ball back at your opponent as the ball comes by you.
-There is no team here so you are expected to do everything.
+The goal is to not let your opponent hit the ball past you, and with that in mind, you need to be able to hit the ball back at your opponent as the ball comes by you.
+There is no team here, so you are expected to do everything.

-If you have speed, you will be able to recover from any types of strategies your opponent does on you.
-In some cases, when your opponent is in control, they might push you to the back of the court with constant hard hitting shots, and as you are drawn to the back, they might hit a drop shot, a few feet from the net which requires you to sprint your way there and hit the ball back before the ball bounces twice.
+If you have speed, you will be able to recover from any type of strategy your opponent tries on you.
+In some cases, when your opponent is in control, they might push you to the back of the court with constant hard-hitting shots, and as you are drawn to the back, they might hit a drop shot, a few feet from the net which requires you to sprint your way there and hit the ball back before the ball bounces twice.

 If you happen to hit that successfully back, seeing that you are a few feet from the net, they might force you to go all the way back by hitting the ball hard to the back of the court.